 A conviction for a felony crime in North Carolina does not just mean jail time and a steep fine.
 It also comes with collateral consequences, just one of which is a severe limitation on your right to keep and carry firearms.
 Even if you have not been convicted of a felony in your past, though, legally carrying a concealed firearm is not easy, and can run afoul of the law quickly.

 The criminal defense lawyers at Caulder & Valentine strive to help you keep your rights and use them properly.
-Contact them online or call their law office at (704) 470-2440.
+Contact us online or call our law office at (704) 470-2440.